andrew-chen-dev/90DaysOfDevOps/2022/Days/day02.md

 1. Development (Git Code Respository)
 2. Run Tests
 3. Package app (Build tools and package manager -- Maven and Gradle for Java, npm for Javascript)
-4. Build docker image for an application
+4. Build docker image for an application (orchestrate containers through K8s)
 5. Push to artifact repository (Nexus and Dockerhub)
 6. Deploy to server